-Under its terms, the 2015 equity incentive plan is administered by the compensation committee of our board of directors which is made up of independent outside non-employee directors for purposes of applicable securities and tax laws.
-The board of directors itself may also exercise any of the powers and responsibilities under the 2015 equity incentive plan.
-The compensation committee may delegate to an executive officer or officers the authority to grant awards under the 2015 equity incentive plan subject to applicable law and to guidelines specified by the compensation committee.
-Subject to the terms of the 2015 equity incentive plan, the compensation committee will select the recipients of awards and determine, among other things, the:
+Under its terms, the Plan is administered by the compensation committee of our board of directors which is made up of independent outside non-employee directors for purposes of applicable securities and tax laws.
+The board of directors itself may also exercise any of the powers and responsibilities under the Plan.
+The compensation committee may delegate to an executive officer or officers the authority to grant awards under the Plan subject to applicable law and to guidelines specified by the compensation committee.
+Subject to the terms of the Plan, the compensation committee will select the recipients of awards and determine, among other things, the:

-- number of shares of common stock covered by awards and the dates upon which such awards become exercisable or any restrictions to which they are subject lapse, as applicable; - type of award and the exercise or purchase price and method of payment for each such award; - vesting period for awards, risks of forfeiture and any potential acceleration of vesting or lapses in risks of forfeiture; and - duration of awards.
+- number of shares of common stock covered by awards and the dates upon which such awards become exercisable or any restrictions to which they are subject lapse, as applicable; - type of award and the exercise or purchase price and method of payment for each such award;

+- · vesting period for awards, risks of forfeiture and any potential acceleration of vesting or lapses in risks of forfeiture; and - duration of awards.

-All decisions, determinations and interpretations made in good faith by the compensation committee with respect to the 2015 equity incentive plan and the terms and conditions of or operation of any award are final and binding on all participants, beneficiaries, heirs, assigns or other persons holding or claiming rights under the 2015 equity incentive plan or any award.
+All decisions, determinations and interpretations made in good faith by the compensation committee with respect to the Plan and the terms and conditions of or operation of any award are final and binding on all participants, beneficiaries, heirs, assigns or other persons holding or claiming rights under the Plan or any award.